Fall 2023 Schedule

 Content level: introductory

-Join us for this interactive three-part miniseries as we embark on a journey through continuous improvement and process mapping.
-Starting with the fundamentals, we’ll dive into various process mapping techniques, gradually progressing to advanced practices for visualizing and analyzing processes.
-We’ll examine real-world case studies to demonstrate the practical application of a variety of tips and tricks.
-You’ll walk away with a clear idea of how to understand current processes and identify opportunities for improvement in your work.
-This miniseries is limited to 40 registrants; attendees are expected to be present at all three sessions.
+This interactive session will walk you through some of the key components of continuous improvement and process mapping.
+You’ll learn the fundamentals of various process mapping techniques and then be introduced to some advanced practices for visualizing and analyzing processes.
+You’ll hear real-world examples demonstrating the practical application of a variety of tips and tricks.
+By the end of the session, you’ll know how to understand current processes and identify opportunities for improvement in your work.

 Online